 How do you decide where to hold a Mobile Food Pantry?

-Through quarterly statistics known as Pounds per Person in Poverty, which are available to us on a county by county basis, we are able to determine which areas of the state most need additional food distribution.
+Through quarterly statistics known as Meals Per Person in Need, which are available to us on a county by county basis, we are able to determine which areas of the state most need additional food distribution.
 The Mobile Food Pantry program allows us to target those areas.

 If there are leftovers, what happens to that food?

 If local agencies have the capacity to store the excess food, then any leftovers will be left with them for future distribution.
 Otherwise, all items will be returned to the NH Food Bank for regular distribution to our agencies.